RyanWilliams99/wgpu-benchmark/README.md

 Renders a .obj file from /res

-writes the time to render a single frame to console

 1. Install rust
 2. Browse to directory
 3. Check paths to model and shaders